Kampamba Mulenga

-Kampamba Mulenga Chilumba (born 3 March 1976) is a Zambian politician and a member of the Patriotic Front.
+Kampamba Mulenga (born 3 March 1976) is a Zambian politician and a member of the United Party for National Development.
 She is currently the member of parliament for Kalulushi constituency.
 She served as the Minister of Information and Broadcasting Services, Minister of Fisheries and Livestock and Minister of Community Development and Social Welfare during the presidency of Edgar Lungu (2016 to 2021).

 Education

 She holds Advanced Certificate in Health Care and Advanced Certificate in IT.

 Career

-Kampamba Chilumba worked as a nurse after training in health care and information technology.
+Kampamba Mulenga worked as a nurse after training in health care and information technology.
 At the 2016 general election, she stood as the Patriotic Front candidate for Kalulushi constituency and won the parliamentary seat.
 Between October and November 2016, she was a member of the Estimate Committee of the National Assembly.
 In November 2016, she was appointed by President Edgar Lungu as Minister of Information and Broadcasting Services in his Cabinet.
 In February 2018, she was appointed as the Minister of Fisheries and Livestock.
 In July 2019, she was appointed as the Minister of Community Development and Social Services.
 She retained her parliamentary seat in Kalulushi at the 2021 general election.

+In April 2026, Mulenga had switched her allegiance to the United Party for National Development and the following month, she was chosen to be the party's MP candidate in Kalulushi constituency at the 2026 general election.
+She was re-elected as the Kalulushi MP at the election on 13 August 2026.